trambarhq/relaks-media-capture-example/README.md

 To see the code running in debug mode, first clone this repository.
 In the working folder, run `npm install`.
 Once that's done, run `npm run start` to launch [WebPack Dev Server](https://webpack.js.org/configuration/dev-server/).
 Open a browser window and enter `http://localhost:8080` as the location.

 Run `npm run start-https` if you wish to see the example in a different device.
 Either Chrome or Firefox permit the use of the camera in an insecure page (unless the server is localhost).
-Therefore WebPack Dev Server needs to employ HTTPS.
+Therefore WebPack Dev Server needs to use HTTPS.
 The browser will still regard the page as suspect.
 You'll need to confirm that you really want to go there.

-## VideoDialogBoxAsync
+## VideoDialogBoxSync

-The example was built in a sort of backward fashion. `VideoDialogBoxSync` was coded first with the help of dummy props.
+This example was built in a sort of backward fashion. `VideoDialogBoxSync` was coded first with the help of dummy props.
 Once the user interface was finished and the set of necessary props was established, `VideoDialogBox` was written, which supplies these props to its synchronous partner.
 The code that actually deals with video recording was written last.

 Let us first examine `VideoDialogBoxSync` ([video-dialog-box.jsx](https://github.com/chung-leong/relaks-media-capture-example/blob/master/src/video-dialog-box.jsx#L111)).
 Its `propTypes` are listed below: